kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_3.md

 Docker
 ------------------------------------------------------------------------------------------------------------------------------
 29. Lets say I have 1 GB file that has to be sent to docker daemon, as its 1GB it will take muchtime and network too.
-By which option while building dockerfile we can send the fileIn better manner?
+By which option while building dockerfile we can send the fileIn better manner? docker build --compress
 30. What is the difference between ADD and COPY docker instructions in Dockerfile?
+    ADD-->downloads data from internet as well
+    COPY--> it only copies internal files
 31. Command to remove to stopped and running Containers?
-32. Inside the container I did many changes like  Creating, modifying and deleting file but I Wanted to check which files has been changed And what action has been taken what is the  Command we need to use ?
+32. Inside the container I did many changes like  Creating, modifying and deleting file but I Wanted to check which files has been changed And what action has been taken what is the  Command we need to use ? docker diff keshavi

 Kubernetes